diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 As with similar code reuse vectors, class pollution can potentially facilitate attacks such as Authorization Bypass, @dos, @rce, and/or @ssti.
-For this reason, it is paramount to better understand what is the true impact and prevalence of this vulnerability class, as well as what possible countermeasures can prove to be effective mitigations.
+For this reason, it is paramount to better understand what the true impact and prevalence of this vulnerability class are, as well as what possible countermeasures can prove to be effective mitigations.

 == Research Questions <intro:rq>